 All car accidents that take place on public roadways can cause serious injuries, but pedestrian accidents in particular are often the most severe.
 Without any protective shielding, the pedestrian crash victim may suffer life-changing or even fatal injuries.

-Many pedestrian accident lawsuits settle out of court, but should you need to go to court to resolve your case, our lawyers will take your case to trial and will make sure you receive the maximum compensation you deserve.
+Many pedestrian accident lawsuits settle out of court, but should you need to go to court to resolve your case, our personal injury attorneys will take your case to trial and will make sure you receive the maximum compensation you deserve.

-If you were seriously hurt in a crash, it is important that you focus on what matters most: beginning to heal physically and emotionally.
+If you were seriously hurt in a crash, or if you are an injured pedestrian, it is important that you focus on what matters most: beginning to heal physically, and emotionally getting the best medical treatment.
 Our lawyers take care of the rest so that you can focus on getting better.
-Reach out today for a free case review to see how we can help you obtain the maximum compensation you deserve.
+Reach out today for a free case evaluation to see how we can help you obtain the maximum compensation you deserve.

 What Are Common Types of New Jersey Pedestrian Accidents?

 There are a number of common scenarios that lead to pedestrian accidents.
 New Jersey pedestrian crashes often involve:

 - Speeding, which in most cases means that motorists are going above the speed limit.
 But, in some cases speeding may occur when the driver is traveling under the speed limit but is still driving too fast for the current weather conditions.

 - Low visibility.
 This can be caused by darkness, weather conditions such as snow, rain, or fog, or just because negligent drivers are more accustomed to looking for other motor vehicles than they are pedestrians.